A Cash Balance Plan is a type of retirement plan.

 Like other employer-sponsored retirement Plans, Cash Balance Plans require compliance with the applicable laws and regulations.

 For example, Cash Balance Plans must have a written Plan document and have Plan assets held in trust.
 Generally, the employer must make annual contributions to the Plan.
-Additionally, the Form 5500 must be filed annually once Plan assets exceed $250,000.
+Additionally, Form 5500 generally must be filed annually.

 If the business has non-owner employees, the employer also must provide its employees required disclosures, be bonded, and pass coverage and nondiscrimination requirements.
 Additionally, if the Plan is covered by the PBGC, the employer must submit filings and pay corresponding premiums annually.